hharcolezi/hharcolezi.github.io/_pages/about.md

 Currently, my research interests are differential privacy and ethical aspects of machine learning (e.g., privacy and fairness issues).

 ## News
+* [May-24] Our paper "Revealing the True Cost of Locally Differentially Private Protocols: An Auditing Perspective" has been accepted at [PETS 2024](https://petsymposium.org/2024/) and can be accessed at <https://arxiv.org/abs/2309.01597>.
 * [Apr-24] Our paper "A Systematic and Formal Study of the Impact of Local Differential Privacy on Fairness: Preliminary Results" has been accepted at [CSF 2024](https://csf2024.ieee-security.org/) and can be accessed at <https://arxiv.org/abs/2405.14725>.
 * [Apr-24] Our paper "On the impact of multi-dimensional local differential privacy on fairness" has been accepted at [ECML PKDD 2024 (Journal Track)](https://ecmlpkdd.org/2024/) and can be accessed at <https://arxiv.org/abs/2312.04404>.
 * [Feb-24] Our associated team [AUDIT-PAIR](https://team.inria.fr/auditpair/) proposal with the UQAM has been approved and launched, focusing on advancing AI system auditing for privacy and fairness.